REVIEW WRITTEN BY SANDY COHEN

 AP Entertainment Writer

-“The Night Before,” a Columbia Pictures release, is rated R by the Motion Picture Association of America for “drug use and language throughout, some strong sexual content and graphic nudity.”
-Running time: 101 minutes.
-Two and a half stars out of four.
+“The Martian,” a 20th Century Fox release, is rated PG-13 by the Motion Picture Association of America for “some strong language, injury images, and brief nudity.”
+Running time: 141 minutes.
+Three and a half stars out of four.